Why Rural Chaplaincy

 Thank you for your ongoing support with this appeal

-“Only one word I am going to use to celebrate chaplaincy over this past twenty years is gratitude.
+“Only one word I am going to use to celebrate chaplaincy over this past twenty five years is gratitude.

 Gratitude to Lincolnshire folk for embracing and being open to new ideas.
 Gratitude to so many committed people who have inspired projects and new charities to flourish.
 I am so grateful to the Lincolnshire farming and faith communities who in challenging times have risen with compassionate hearts to make a difference.